mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [ChannelN],loop_halve

-   Halves beatloop\_size.
-If beatloop\_size equals the size of the loop, the loop is resized. \[93\]
+   Halves beatloop_size.
+If beatloop\_size equals the size of the loop, the loop is resized.

    :range: binary
    :feedback: beatloop\_size spinbox changes

    .. versionadded:: v1.10.0
+   .. versionchanged:: v2.1.0

 .. mixxx:control:: [ChannelN],loop_in

    If loop is disabled, sets the player loop in position to the current play position.
 If loop is enabled, press and hold to move loop in position to the current play position.
-If quantize is enabled, beatloop\_size will be updated to reflect the new loop size. \[95\]
+If quantize is enabled, beatloop\_size will be updated to reflect the new loop size.

    :range: binary
    :feedback: Loop-in marker changes on waveform.

    .. versionadded:: v1.8.0
+   .. versionchanged:: v2.1.0

 .. mixxx:control:: [ChannelN],loop_in_goto